-As a direct payment for specified use, these funds are considered federal financial assistance and are subject to only the following sections of the Code of Federal Regulations, Title II, Chapter II, Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("2 CFR"): Subpart A, Acronyms and Definitions; Subpart B, General provisions; subparts C-D (specifically 2 CFR section 200.203 - Requirement to provide public notice of federal financial assistance programs; and 2 CFR section 200.303 Internal controlsand2 CFR sections 200.331-333 Subrecipient Monitoring and Management); Subpart F, Audit Requirements.
+As a direct payment for specified use, these funds are considered federal financial assistance and are subject to only the following sections of the Code of Federal Regulations, Title II, Chapter II, Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("2 CFR Part 200"): Subpart A, Acronyms and Definitions; Subpart B, General provisions; Subparts C-D (specifically 2 CFR section 200.203 - Requirement to provide public notice of federal financial assistance programs; and 2 CFR section 200.303 Internal controls and 2 CFR sections 200.331-333 Subrecipient Monitoring and Management); Subpart F, Audit Requirements.

-The following remaining 2 CFR policy requirements are excluded from coverage under this assistance listing: Subpart C; Subpart D; Subpart E.
+The following remaining 2 CFR Part 200 policy requirements are excluded from coverage under this assistance listing: Subpart C; Subpart D; and Subpart E. We note these sections of 2 CFR Part 200 are not applicable to the ECF Program.

-Code of Federal Regulations is available at CFR - Title 2 (2021): Grants and Agreements | ECFR.gov | Code of Federal Regulations.
+Code of Federal Regulations is available at CFR - Title 2: Grants and Agreements | ECFR.gov | Code of Federal Regulations.